Murdoch strikes at Democracy

 Rupert Murdoch bought the Rockefeller mansion in New York for $44 million dollars in cash.
 The fact that the house used to belong to a Rockefeller shows that Murdoch understands his spiritual ancestors and his role in the world.
 Every era needs an evil, heartless elitist it can blame its problems on and Rupert foots the bill for the James Bond villain.

-If there's one man in the world who might ever possibly build a device to control the weather to burn or drown us all, unless the governments of the world pay him several trillion dollars and recognize Fox News's copyright of the phrase "Fair and Balanced," it would be Rupert.
-Backing the global fossil fuel industry and war economies, to destroy the planet with global warming, fits the bill nicely for Mr Murdoch.
+If there's one man in the world who might ever possibly build a device to control the weather to burn our cities or drown us all, unless the governments of the world pay him several trillion dollars and recognize Fox News's copyright of the phrase "Fair and Balanced," it would be Rupert.
+Backing the global fossil fuel industry and war economies, to destroy the planet with global warming, fits the bill nicely for Mr. Murdoch.

 The man has amassed a giant fortune and news empire through consistently pandering to the lowest common denominator and relentless shock journalism, in true William Randolph Hearst fashion.
 He got big in Britain by putting topless girls on page three of The Sun and the Daily Mirror.
 If you recall, he was unable to use this tactic in the U.S. They are not so easily titillated so he had to latch on to stuff like the non-existent killer bee threat to get a foothold.